 Confused?
 I am.
 Why can a card with a rookie logo be in one set, but another from a latter set not have it?
 Technically, Lawrie's Bowman Chrome card is an insert so it can't be a rookie.
 I get it.
 But it doesn't make it logical.

 One would think that Topps' exclusive license would make it easy to keep track of what's a rookie.
-Instead, it's becoming an increasingly chaotic landscape that may sell some products today, but are bound to hurt the hobby in the long-run.
+Instead, it's becoming an increasingly chaotic landscape that may sell some products today, but it's bound to hurt the hobby in the long run.

 I'm Not a Sucker for the Glory Days, But…

-Not long ago, most every collector and publication agreed on what a rookie card was.
-In a nutshell, it was the first fully licensed base card issued of a player for any given brand in a single year.
-For example, Randy Johnson's rookies are in 1989 Topps, 1989 Upper Deck, 1989 Fleer and 1989 Score, amongst others.
+Not long ago, almost every collector and publication agreed on what a rookie card was.
+In a nutshell, it was the first fully-licensed base card for any given brand in a single year.
+For example, Randy Johnson's rookies are in 1989 Topps, 1989 Upper Deck, 1989 Fleer, and 1989 Score, among others.
 Although released in the same year, his 1989 Topps Traded and 1989 Score Rookie & Traded cards aren't rookie cards because he already had base cards from the earlier releases.